pyutils/line_profiler/README.rst

 line_profiler
 =============

-The current profiling tools supported in Python 2.7 and later only time function calls.
+The current profiling tools supported in Python only time function calls.
 This is a good first step for locating hotspots in one's program and is frequently all one needs to do to optimize the program.
 However, sometimes the cause of the hotspot is actually a single line in the function,